Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Azure portal

 Run the application

-Kubernetes manifest files define a desired state for a cluster, including what container images should be running.
-In this quickstart, a manifest is used to create all the objects needed to run a sample Azure Vote application.
-These objects include two Kubernetes deployments - one for the Azure Vote front end, and the other for a Redis instance.
-Also, two Kubernetes Services are created - an internal service for the Redis instance, and an external service for accessing the Azure Vote application from the internet.
+A Kubernetes manifest file defines a desired state for the cluster, such as what container images to run.
+In this quickstart, a manifest is used to create all objects needed to run the Azure Vote application.
+This manifest includes two Kubernetes deployments - one for the sample Azure Vote Python applications, and the other for a Redis instance.
+Two Kubernetes Services are also created - an internal service for the Redis instance, and an external service to access the Azure Vote application from the internet.

-The following example output shows the Kubernetes resources created on your AKS cluster:
+The following example output shows the Deployments and Services created successfully:

 deployment "azure-vote-back" created service "azure-vote-back" created deployment "azure-vote-front" created service "azure-vote-front" created